cloudshiftinc/gradle-release-plugin/README.md

         // whether to fail the release if there are commits to be pulled failOnPullNeeded = true
     }

+    gitSettings {
+        // Whether to sign git tags
+        signTag = false

+        // list of options used for git commit, e.g. '-s' commitOptions = emptyList()

+        // list of options used for git push, e.g. '--no-verify' pushOptions = emptyList()
+    }

     // template for release commit message